-Heartburn, indigestion, gastritis… what’s really going on in your stomach?
+Heartburn, indigestion, gastritis…what’s really going on in your stomach?

-Even though most people who have an H. pylori infection don’t experience symptoms, visiting your doctor could help determine if there’s something more behind the symptoms that you’re feeling.
+Visiting your doctor could help determine if there’s something more behind the symptoms that you’re feeling.
 Treating your symptoms alone could mask an infection and delay more effective treatments.

 Masking an H. pylori Infection

 Symptoms of an H. pylori infection usually stem from the conditions that the infection can cause rather than the infection itself.
-Gastritis and dyspepsia can both be caused by H. pylori and without proper treatment these conditions will probably not go away.3 H. pylori can also cause ulcers.
+Gastritis and dyspepsia can both be caused by H. pylori infection, and without proper treatment these conditions will probably not go away.3 H. pylori infection can also cause ulcers.

 Ulcers aren’t caused by stress or spicy food.